 - Personal capital

-All of these tools are amazing and you can easily learn them through youtube video tutorials.
-They make a lot of your work on an automation and save time.
+All of these tools are amazing and you can easily learn them through YouTube video tutorials.
+They make a lot of your work on automation and save time.

 If you earn money you are liable to pay tax.
-And it’s our responsibility to pay tax.
-But along with tax is an important part of personal finance.
+And it’s our responsibility to pay taxes.
+But tax is an important part of personal finance.
 Because you pay a major portion of your income into taxes.

 Whether you need to file federal tax or state tax.
 And how many deductions you can get.